 This is literally what you’ve been waiting for.
 Now is when you create a unit – don’t worry that you don’t see any way to connect it to your modules or courses.
 Just create your unit like you’d write a post.

 I want to take a second to talk about how I use video in this program.
 I know YouTube does some great stuff.
 But to date, I’ve not been able to ensure that only certain people have access to my videos.
 Namely, I don’t want non-students to get my content because this represents years of work and I don’t want to give it away.
 So I use Vimeo.
 And what I love about Vimeo is that with a Pro account, I can determine which URLs (domains) my videos can be played from (or embedded).
 Since chrislema.com is on the list, if you were in this course you could watch it.
 But you can’t find it on Vimeo directly or via search.
 You can’t get it from my site.
-You can’t watch it any other way, than in this course, which is protected by Paid Memberships Pro.
+You can’t watch it any other way, than in this course, which is protected by the membership plugin you choose.

 Create all the units you want (or need).